A Summary of Child Car Seat Laws in Georgia

 Children in this age group who have a height of less than 4’9’’ are required to use a booster seat until such a time when they attain this height.

 When Can a Child Use the Front Seat in Georgia?

 Typically, children can sit in the front seat when they are old enough and have met the height requirements of a seat belt.
 However, the state of Georgia requires children younger than 8 years to sit in the back seat.
 So, this means your child can legally sit in the front seat after this age.
 Most experts agree it is a good practice for children to remain in the back seat until they are 13 years old.
 Also, parents should ensure a seat belt fits properly (shoulder belt across the chest and lap belt across the upper thighs).

 Children who are over the age minimum but smaller than 4’9″ are required to use a booster seat until they turn 18.

 What if my Car Doesn't Have a Rear Seat?

 Georgia car seat laws cover cars that have no rear seats.
 The law states children under 8 years can only ride on child restraint devices placed in the front seat when the vehicle has no rear sitting positions, or when all the rear sitting positions have been used to properly secure other children.
 Also, it is illegal to place a child under 8 years in the front seat if there is an active airbag.
 The booster seats in the front seat must also use both shoulder belts and lap belts.

-There are no laws regarding leaving children unsupervised in a car seat.
-However, you can be charged with reckless behavior using other laws if you do so.
+There are no laws specifically regarding leaving children unsupervised in a car seat.
+However, you can be charged with reckless behaviour using other laws if you do so.
 We recommend that you never leave your child alone in the car for any length of time.